Avaiga/taipy-doc/docs/manuals/core/entities/pipeline-mgt.md

     production_pipeline = scenario.production
     ```

-Pipelines can also be retrieved by their config_id by calling `taipy.get_entities_by_config_id()^` with their config_id.
+Pipelines can also be retrieved using `taipy.get_entities_by_config_id()^` providing the config_id.
-It returns the list of all existing pipelines instantiated from the config_id provided as a parameter.
+This method returns the list of all existing pipelines instantiated from the config_id provided as a parameter.

 !!!
 Example